How to Store and Organize Client Information in 2024

 How Clinked Can Help You Store Client Information

-Clinked is a web-based, client portal software that allows your clients to easily access files, project reports, and send documents on a safe and secure server.
+Clinked is a cloud-based document management solution that allows your clients to easily access files, project reports, and send documents on a safe and secure server.
 Portal solutions may not be a fit for all business types but find applications in client-facing industries.

 If you need a portal solution built and customized for your financial advisor, real estate firm, or legal practice, reach out to us today for more information.